 This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.

-(which means that your child has been identified by the class teacher/SENCO as needing some extra specialist support in school from a professional outside of the school (of less than 20 hours in school).
+(which means that your child has been identified by the class teacher/Inclusion Manager as needing some extra specialist support in school from a professional outside of the school (of less than 20 hours in school).
 This may be from:

 Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)